🎁 Give the gift of Extern 🎁

 Q1: Is it too late to apply for startup internships for summer 2026?

-No. Startups hire on rolling timelines well into April and May.
+No. Startups hire on rolling timelines well into late spring and summer.
 Unlike big tech or banking, most YC and seed-stage startups don't close applications months in advance.
-Check YC Work at a Startup and Wellfound weekly for new postings through early June.
+Check YC Work at a Startup and Wellfound weekly for new postings through June and beyond.

 Q2: Do startup internships pay well?